Imaging

 Guides support planning, not diagnosis.

-SinoScan48 coordinates availability checks, scheduling, communication, travel logistics, report collection, and structured English support.
+SinoScan48 coordinates location confirmation, scheduling, communication, optional local logistics, report collection, and structured English support.
 Official examinations, medical reports, interpretation, diagnosis, and treatment decisions belong with licensed medical institutions and qualified physicians.